Texas Community Property and Real Estate

 Because characterization as either separate or community property is determined when the spouses acquire title and can have important legal and tax consequences, it is important for the deed and other transfer documents to clearly specify whether property is marital or community property.
 If the spouses intend for the property to include a right of survivorship, the transfer documents should include a Community Property Survivorship Agreement.

-Our Deed Generator creates either community property or separate property interests based on the answers you provide in the interview.
+Our online deed preparation service creates either community property or separate property interests based on the answers you provide in the interview.
 If you want the property to pass to the surviving spouse on the death of the deceased spouse, our software will also create a Community Property Survivorship Agreement.

 Presumption of Community Property for Property Acquired During Marriage

 Texas follows a legal principle called the inception of title doctrine.
 Under this rule, the character of property as separate or community property is fixed when the spouses acquire the property.
 As long as the property is acquired during marriage, it will be presumed to be community property unless it can be shown that the property falls within one of the categories of separate property.
 Texas case law indicates that there are several circumstances where this can occur: